 A 2015 scholar takes a break to talk with NC Space Grant about her job at United Launch Alliance (ULA), how she contributed to the Mars 2020 mission, and the recent launch of the Mars Perseverance rover aboard her company’s Atlas V rocket.
+After graduating high school Smith attended Sandhills Community College in Pinehurst.
+She then went on to NC State, graduating in December 2018.

 NC Space Grant: Congratulations on the successful launch of Perseverance on the ULA Atlas V rocket!
 So, last time we talked, you were about to begin your role at United Launch Alliance and now you’re about a year and a half into your career.